A transformer-based neural operator for large-eddy simulation of turbulence: Numerical experiments

 The DNS data is subjected to explicit filtering using a widely used Gaussian filter, which is defined by\cite{pope2000,sagaut2006}

 Here, the filter scale $\bar{\Delta}=4h_{DNS}$ is chosen for the free-shear turbulent mixing layer, where $h_{DNS}$ is the grid spacing of DNS.
-The filter-to-grid ratio FGR=$\bar{\Delta}/h_{LES}$=1 is utilized and the corresponding grid resolution of LES: $64\times 64\times 32$ can be obtained.\cite{chang2022,wyp2022}
+The filter-to-grid ratio FGR=$\bar{\Delta}/h_{LES}$=1 is utilized and the corresponding grid resolution of LES: $64\times 64\times 32$ can be obtained\cite{chang2022,wyp2022}.

 With the same method, we conduct numerical simulations for 200 different sets of initial fields and save the data for 90 time snapshots for each set of initial fields.
 Each snapshot is taken at a time interval of $200dt$.
 Therefore, the data of size $[200\times 90\times 64\times 64\times 32 \times 3]$ can be obtained as training and testing sets.
+For these 200 groups of turbulent mixing layer DNS data, each group would take approximately 1.1 hours to parallel computing on a 32-core CPU.
 Similar to Section\ref{sec:5.1}, 80\% of data is used for training, and 20\% is used for testing.
 In this case, employing the same network parameters, the study sets the Fourier modes to 16, the initial learning rate to $10^{-3}$, the channel width of $P$ to 64, and configures the channel width of $Q$ as 128.
-The Adam optimizer is used, and the GELU function is employed as the activation function.
+The AdamW optimizer is used, and the GELU function is employed as the activation function.
+The learning curves of the FNO and TNO models for 3D free-shear turbulent mixing layer is shown in Fig.~\ref{FS_loss}.
+The FNO model and TNO model take 15.2 hours and 10.6 hours to train the network, respectively.
+It can be seen that the training and testing loss of the TNO model are lower than those of the FNO model.

 In order to mitigate overfitting in the models, we generated and employed ten extra independent datasets originating from diverse initial fields to conduct the \textit{a posteriori} evaluation.
 In the a \textit{posteriori} study, fDNS data is utilized as a baseline to evaluate various models.
 Moreover, all neural operators and classical models used for comparison are initialized with the same initial field.